 Even everyday, seemingly harmless activities such as using earbuds can cause damage long-term.
 Children should take breaks from listening to music with earbuds and parents should consider purchasing special inexpensive volume-limiting earphones to help preserve hearing in children.

-Why Choose Our New Jersey Audiologists
+Why Choose Our Audiologists

 At Penn Medicine Becker ENT & Allergy, our experienced audiologists work with board-certified ENT physicians to provide quality care for patients all across New Jersey.
 Each one of our audiologists are highly trained in audiology, with many of our experts holding a doctorate in the specialty.
 They work with each patient to find solutions that work for the individual and improve their quality of life.

 - Karen McQuaide, Au.D. is a specialty-trained audiologist with over 20 years of experience at academic and private audiology and balance disorder practices.
 She has served in leadership positions at New York University, Temple University, University of Florida, and Robert Wood Johnson University Hospital to name a few.